Giglio Society of East Harlem

-Giglio Society of East Harlem is a non-profit Italian-American society located in East Harlem, Manhattan, New York City, that sponsors an annual feast honoring their patron saint, Saint Anthony.
+The Giglio Society of East Harlem is a non-profit Italian-American society located in East Harlem, Manhattan, New York City, that sponsors an annual feast honoring their patron saint, Saint Anthony.

 History

 20th century

 Southern Italian immigrants predominated East Harlem, or Italian Harlem, especially in the area east of Lexington Avenue between 96th and 116th Streets and east of Madison Avenue between 116th and 125th Streets, with each street featuring people from different regions of Italy.
 The neighborhood became known as "Italian Harlem".
-The Italian American hub of Manhattan was the first part of Manhattan to be referred to as "Little Italy".
+The Italian American hub of Manhattan was the first part of Manhattan to be referred to as Little Italy.

-Many families from the town of Brusciano, Italy, migrated to East Harlem, bringing with their tradition of the yearly Dance of the Giglio festival in honor of Anthony of Padua.
-The Giglio ("lily" in Italian) is an 80-foot-tall, three-ton statue that is carried and danced through the streets of East Harlem by more than 100 members of the society.
+Many families from the town of Brusciano, Naples, Italy, migrated to East Harlem, bringing with their tradition of the yearly Dance of the Giglio festival in honor of Anthony of Padua.
+The Giglio (lily in English) is an 80-foot-tall, three-ton statue that is carried and danced through the streets of East Harlem by more than 100 members of the society.

 The first Giglio Feast on 106th street in East Harlem started approximately in 1908.
 Gioacchino Vivolo is credited for being the first Capo Paranza on 106th Street.
 The Festival on 106th Street grew for many years, becoming one of the largest street fairs in America and remained that way until 1955.
 Then, in 1957, the festival moved a few blocks uptown to 108th Street, where the Dance of the Giglio continued until 1971.